stacks-network/docs/src/pages/naming-services/comparison.md

 BNS is not the only naming system in wide-spread use, nor is it the only decentralized naming system that implements human-readable, globally-unique, and strongly-owned names.
-This page describes some other naming systems in comparison to Blockstack:
+This page describes some other naming systems in comparison to Stacks:

-## Blockstack vs DNS
+## Stacks vs DNS

 Blockstack and DNS both implement naming systems, but in fundamentally different ways.
 Blockstack _can be used_ for resolving host names to IP